AmandaEMK/project-one/README.md

 ### Wireframes

-You can find the wireframes in the wireframes folder, on here or by clicking [this link](https://project-one-amandaw.c9users.io/wireframes/TheBand.png).
+You can find the wireframes in the wireframes folder on here, or by clicking [this link](https://project-one-amandaw.c9users.io/wireframes/TheBand.png).

 ## Features

 ### Existing Features

+- Header with menu - Allows the user to easily navigate the website from anywhere
 - About - Allows the user to learn more or refresh their memory of the band and the members
 - Music - Allows the user to see their discography, listen to a few of the songs and watch a video of theirs.
 - Tours - Allows the user can stay up to date with tour dates and also buy tickets to them by clicking the button